 Biography Gelson Fonseca Junior

-Trustee at the Brazilian Center for International Relations (CEBRI).
+Founder of the Brazilian Center for International Relations (CEBRI).
 Ambassador Fonseca was a career diplomat between 1968 and 2016, when he retired.
 Today he is Director of the Center for History and Diplomatic Documentation (CHDD) of the Alexandre de Gusmão Foundation (FUNAG).

 Ambassador Fonseca received a Bachelor of Law from Guanabara State University (now UERJ) and a Master of Arts degree in Latin American Studies from Georgetown University.
 He holds a PhD in International Relations from the Federal University of Rio Grande do Sul.
 He has numerous publications on international issues.